-Prior to the start of this season, Dunn was named one of the top rising head coaches by Perfect Game, and he was ranked second on Baseball America’s list of top college baseball head coaches under 40.
+Prior to the start of the 2013 season, Dunn was named one of the top rising head coaches by Perfect Game, and he was ranked second on Baseball America’s list of top college baseball head coaches under 40.

-In 2011, the Bulldogs finished third in the prestigious Southern Conference, and they reached the finals of the SoCon Tournament, finishing one win short of the first NCAA Tournament appearance in program history.
-The team won a school-record 37 games in 2011.
+In 2011, the Bulldogs finished third in the prestigious SoCon and reached the finals of the SoCon Tournament, finishing one win short of the first NCAA Tournament appearance in program history.
+The team won a then school-record 37 games in 2011.

-Five Bulldogs were also named to the Coaches’ All-SoCon team in 2011, and the pitching staff set school records for lowest ERA, fewest runs allowed, fewest earned runs allowed and most strikeouts, while tying the school record for most saves.
+Additionally, five Bulldogs were named to the Coaches’ All-SoCon team in 2011 and the pitching staff set school records for lowest ERA, fewest runs allowed, fewest earned runs allowed and most strikeouts, while tying the school record for most saves.

-In just his second season as head coach, he took the baseball team from not qualifying for the Ohio Valley Conference Tournament to being the league’s regular-season champion and the top seed in the league’s postseason tournament.
-The team won a then-school record 34 games, and Dunn was named the OVC’s Coach of the Year.
+In just his second season as head coach, Dunn took the baseball team from not qualifying for the Ohio Valley Conference Tournament to being the league’s regular-season champion and the top seed in the league’s postseason tournament.
+The team won a then school-record 34 games and Dunn was named the OVC’s Coach of the Year.

 In 2008, the team finished second in the OVC in the regular season.
-The team posted 33 wins, ranking behind only Dunn’s 2011 and 2006 squads for wins in a single season.
+Samford posted 33 wins, a total which ranked behind only Dunn’s 2011 and 2006 squads for wins in a single season.

 Under Dunn’s leadership, the 2008 team also produced Samford’s highest draft pick when Michael Marseco was drafted in the 11th round of the Major League Baseball draft.

-After his first season, Dunn and his staff signed the largest recruiting class in Samford baseball ¬history: 20 players, including nine transfers.
+After his first season, Dunn and his staff signed the largest recruiting class in Samford baseball history: 20 players, including nine transfers.
 The class was ranked 69th in the nation by Collegiate Baseball.
-Samford was ranked 29th among teams in the Southeast, third in Alabama and first in the Ohio Valley Conference.
+Additionally, Samford was ranked 29th among teams in the Southeast, third in Alabama and first in the OVC.

 Dunn and his staff have continued to recruit successfully.
-Each of their first three ¬signing classes were ranked nationally.
+Many of its signing classes have been ranked nationally.

 At the end of his senior season at Auburn, Dunn was presented with the Cliff Hare Award for the school’s top male athlete.

-Dunn graduated from Auburn in 1999 with a degree in social science secondary ¬education.
-He is married to the former Marty Goldthorp.
-They have a son, Sam, 9, and a daughter, Linlee, 7.
+Dunn graduated from Auburn in 1999 with a degree in social science secondary education.
+He is married to the former Marty Goldthorp and the couple has a son, Sam, 13, and a daughter, Linlee, 11.